Focus: Disability, Education, Volunteerism, Women, Children and Youth

 Thank you!
 You can rest assured your contribution will be used to make a real difference

 U&I first began as a group of volunteers helping at Bangalore's State Home for Mentally Challenged Boys.
 Now the programme has extended this work to two other state-run institutions – one a social service complex for men and another for women escaping abusive situations.
-At all three U&I staff provide rehab activities including vocational therapy, physiotherapy and special needs education.
-Much-needed social interaction and a learning environment also encourage the residents of the homes.
+U&I staff provide rehab activities including vocational therapy, physiotherapy and special needs education. ₹2,000 will cover monthly costs for one child.

 Three years ago, I took one my best decisions.
 Two cities, two programmes, multiple hours, various events later, this is the most significant part of my life.
 I’ve made friends, found family and become a fully functional person.